ihmeuw/pseudopeople/docs/source/noise/row_noise.rst

 For each of the two categories of simulants, the maximum duplication rate will be calculated based on those who have a guardian living at a different address in the sim.
-Note that all simulants in *college* GQ are initialized with a guardian living at a different address, but this is not true for simulants in other types of GQ, so both maximum duplication rates will be less than 100%.
+Most simulants in college GQ will have a guardian at a different address, but most simulants younger than 18 will not.
 If you as the user select a duplication rate that is higher than the calculated maximum rate in the sim, a warning will be issued explaining that the selected rate is greater than the maximum available, and the actual rate of duplication should be set to the maximum for the specified simulant category.